Scott Rankin

 Scott Rankin (born 1959) is an Australian theatre director, writer and co-founder and creative director of the arts and social change company Big hART.
 Based in Tasmania, Rankin works in and with isolated communities and diverse cultural settings, as well as in commercial performance.

 Early life and education

 Rankin was born in 1959 in Sydney and grew up there.
-His parents were businesspeople who owned an early learning specialist toyshop and lived on a Chinese junk in Lane Cove, moored in Sydney Harbour for 21 years.
+His parents were businesspeople who owned an early learning specialist toyshop and lived on a Chinese junk in Lane Cove, moored on Sydney Harbour for 21 years.

 Rankin enrolled in an arts degree but did not complete it, instead working in a retirement village and offering music workshops to homeless youth.
 Since 1981, he has mainly lived and worked from the far north-west coast of Tasmania.

 Work

 As creative director of Big hART and as playwright and director, Rankin has created or collaborated on many large-scale Australian stage productions: Namatjira for the Namatjira family; Ngapartji Ngapartji for Trevor Jamieson, Box the Pony for Leah Purcell; RiverlanD for Wesley Enoch; StickybrickS for the Northcott Public Housing community in Surry Hills, Sydney; Junk Theory for the Sutherland Shire, as well as internationally touring works such as Certified Male.